Model-based clustering in simple hypergraphs through a stochastic blockmodel: A stochastic blockmodel for hypergraphs

 Then, the complete data log-likelihood is

 Note that the final equality ensures that each parameter value appears only once.
-The key principle underlying the variational method is to adopt the same iterative two-step structure as the \texttt{EM} algorithm but replace the intractable posterior distribution $\Pt(\bm{Z} | \bm{Y})$ with the best approximation, in terms of Kullback-Leibler divergence, from a class of simpler distributions, often factorized.
-We introduce a class of factorized probability distributions $\Qt$ over $\bm{Z}=(Z_1, \dots, Z_n)$ given by
+The key principle underlying the variational method is to adopt the same iterative two-step structure as the \texttt{EM} algorithm but replace the intractable posterior distribution $\Pt(\bZ | \bY)$ with the best approximation, in terms of Kullback-Leibler divergence, from a class of simpler distributions, often factorized.
+We introduce a class of probability distributions $\Qt$ over $\bZ=(Z_1, \dots, Z_n)$ that factorize over the set of nodes, thus given by